Who We Are

 The Ontario Horticultural Association memorializes gardeners in the Province of Ontario so they can be remembered by loved ones and friends alike.
 It offers societies and individuals an opportunity to honour deceased gardeners who have devoted their lives to the joys of tending their own and, in many instances, public gardens.
 This honour roll is for all gardeners; they need not have been members of the Ontario Horticultural Association, a society, or garden club.

 Donations can be made to the Ontario Horticultural Association “In Memoriam”.
-The name and date of death of the person being honoured will be inscribed in calligraphic form in a leather-bound perpetual-memorial book.
+The name and date of death of the person being honoured will be inscribed in calligraphic form in a special memorial book.
 This book is displayed at our annual conference, which is held in a different Ontario city every year and is attended by more than 500 delegates from every corner of the province.

 Funds received “In Memoriam” will be used by the Ontario Horticultural Association for planting memorial trees.
 To donate to this Memorial Fund, please send a cheque or money order together with your completed form.

-Please make sure the deceased’s name and date of death is clearly and accurately recorded on the form (once entered into the book, no corrections can be made).
+Please make sure the deceased’s name and date of death is clearly and accurately recorded on the form.
 Include your name and address for tax receipt purposes, along with the name and address of the deceased’s family if you wish them to be notified of your memorial gift.

 Ontario Horticultural Association